kavedaa/sbt-javafx/readme.md

 # sbt-javafx

-sbt-javafx is a plugin for [SBT](http://www.scala-sbt.org/) (Simple Build Tool) for packaging JavaFX applications.
-It can be used to run and package both Scala- and Java-based applications.
+**sbt-javafx** is a plugin for [SBT](http://www.scala-sbt.org/) (Simple Build Tool) for packaging [JavaFX](http://www.oracle.com/technetwork/java/javafx/overview/index.html) applications.
+It can be used to run, package, and deploy both Scala- and Java-based applications.

 ## Quick start

-sbt-javafx is available from Maven Central with a groupId of `no.vedaadata` and an artifactId of `sbt-javafx`.
+**sbt-javafx** is available from Maven Central with a groupId of `no.vedaadata` and an artifactId of `sbt-javafx`.

 To use it in an SBT project, add an `.sbt` file (e.g. `plugins.sbt`) to the project's `project` directory, with the following content: